BRMatt/blog/source/archive/2014-06-05-invalidating-hotlinkable-assets.markdown

 To get around this we wrote [a small sinatra app](https://github.com/memberful/cloudfront-invalidator) that listens for pings from a webhook, and issues an invalidation request for the asset to cloudfront.
 (On a side note, Heroku only allow you to have one deployment webhook.
-We were already using ours to [log deploys to Librato](https://github.com/librato/librato-annotate), so we setup [papertrail](https://papertrail.com) to ping the webhook whenever it found a deployment event in the app's logs.)
+We were already using ours to [log deploys to Librato](https://github.com/librato/librato-annotate), so we setup a [papertrail](https://papertrail.com) webhook to ping the app whenever Heroku logged a deployment event.)

 Usually cloudfront invalidations take around 30 minutes to complete.
 This isn't terribly fast, but it's a darn sight faster than waiting for the asset to expire!